 The more you can spread the word about job openings, the greater the likelihood of recruiting employees with the type of skills and qualifications you are seeking.

-If you've successfully leveraged the recruiting solutions mentioned above, you should receive a significant number of job applications.
+If you've successfully leveraged the recruiting solutions mentioned above, you will hopefully receive a significant number of job applications.
 How can you keep track of them and, more importantly, identify the most qualified candidates?

 Technology has transformed the recruiting process.
 Applicant tracking systems (ATS) comprised of computer algorithms can now parse large amounts of job applicant data at a far greater speed than humans can to detect patterns of behavior, candidate qualifications, and even keywords that can add visibility to job postings.
 ATS can also help gather insights into metrics around open positions, number of days it took to fill the position, the number of applications received, interviews conducted, and jobs offered, allowing your company to streamline and optimize each step of the employee hiring process.
 Even basic yet essential steps such as forwarding resumes to a hiring manager can be automated, helping to ensure nothing falls through the cracks.

 By having a paperless recruiting and applicant tracking system, your business can save time and potentially reduce costs by making it easier for HR managers and others involved in the hiring process to analyze the information they receive from job seekers — and ultimately identify candidates worth pursuing more efficiently.